shatteredaesthetic/lens-state/README.md

 (object, ...[number | string]) -> void

 Takes an object (`extObject`) of new key/value pairs, and adds it to the state at the level of the `path`.
-Does not overwrite existing keys.
+Does not overwrite existing keys. `path` must lead to an object within the state.

 ___
 *heavily inspired by beezee's [statelens](https://github.com/beezee/statelens)*